Use trusted assets in AI/BI Genie spaces

 Defining a trusted asset starts with identifying a likely question.
 For example, suppose you’re working with a sales pipeline dataset, and a common question that a sales manager might ask is, “What are the open sales opportunities in my pipeline?”

-The following steps outline the steps to create a trusted asset that answers this question:
+The following steps outline the steps to create a trusted asset, as a UDF, that answers this question:

 1. Define and test a SQL query that answers the question.